Compare CIMB Cashback Credit Cards

 About CIMB Bank's cashback cards

-CIMB's lineup is compact but punchy — Visa Signature pairs a 10% bonus on online and groceries with a no-annual-fee structure.
+CIMB's lineup is compact but punchy — the Visa Signature pairs an online and groceries bonus with a no-annual-fee structure.
 This page filters the full SGfi cashback-card comparison to just CIMB's lineup, with the same calculator-based ranking, identical published rates and caps, and the same projected-cashback formula applied across cards.
 Use the bank chips above to widen the comparison to other issuers.

-SGfi tracks 1 CIMB cashback card in this comparison: CIMB Visa Signature Card.
-Across the lineup, all carry no annual fee, every card has a base rate of 0.2%, and top category bonuses reach 10% on eligible spend.
-Use the input sidebar to rank the card by projected annual cashback at your monthly spend profile.
+SGfi tracks 2 CIMB cashback cards in this comparison: CIMB Visa Signature Credit Card and CIMB Visa Infinite Card.
+Across the lineup, all carry no annual fee, base rates run from 0.2% to 1%, and no card declares a category bonus above its base rate.
+Use the input sidebar to rank the cards by projected annual cashback at your monthly spend profile.

 How cashback is calculated